 What Causes Commercial Vehicle Accidents?

-- Driver fatigue: Many trucking companies pay by the mile or the load, so 18-wheeler drivers in particular have incentive to cover their routes quickly.
-While federal law establishes mandatory rest breaks for truck drivers, many attempt to circumvent the law by driving beyond their designated road time.
+- Driver fatigue: Many trucking companies pay by the mile or the load, so 18-wheeler drivers in particular have the incentive to cover their routes quickly.
+While federal law establishes mandatory rest breaks for truck drivers, many attempts to circumvent the law by driving beyond their designated road time.

 - Poor driver training: Commercial vehicle companies have a duty to properly train their drivers for safe truck handling.
 When they don’t, catastrophic accidents can occur, and the trucking company can be held liable.